-In February 1994, HRH Charles, Prince of Wales, graciously consented to become Patron of the TON Class Association, a position that he still holds.
+In February 1994, the then HRH Charles, Prince of Wales, graciously consented to become Patron of the TON Class Association.

 Between February and December 1976 Lieutenant HRH Charles, Prince of Wales, was Commanding Officer of HMS Bronington, a TON Class Minehunter, part of the 1st Mine Countermeasures Squadron, based at Rosyth.